80LK/innercore-mod-toolchain/README.md

 python .\toolchain-import.py
 ```

 You can optionally pass old project directory as the first parameter of the script.
-This script will create required project structure and optionally set up the project for native and/or java development.
+This script will create required project structure and optionally set up the project for native and java development.

 ## Installing Android NDK